Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Mean Residual Deviance :  219
 ```

 This shows that the model fitting R-square is about 50%.
-This is also visible from the predicted vs observed plot:
+This is also indicated by the predicted vs observed plot:

 ```r